Our Vision: We want to be a church where spiritual growth leads to missional living.

-We define spiritual formation as a growing relationship with God where our response to His love and grace is changing us to look and love more like Jesus and missional living as seeing ourselves as ambassadors of Christ’s kingdom sent to speak for and represent Jesus in our everyday lives.
+We define spiritual growth as a growing relationship with God where our response to His love and grace is changing us to look and love more like Jesus and missional living as seeing ourselves as ambassadors of Christ’s kingdom sent to speak for and represent Jesus in our everyday lives.

 We want to be the kind of church that helps believers to grow deep in their relationship with Jesus and non-believers to explore what it means to have a relationship with Jesus.
 Grace Community Church is not a building but a community.
 We are a community from all different backgrounds who have experienced radical grace and new life in Jesus Christ and love walking alongside those who are still checking things out.